dronekit/dronekit-python/docs/guide/auto_mode.rst

 Handling the end of a mission
 ===============================

-At the end of the mission the vehicle will typically "loiter" (hover in place for Copter, circle for Plane, stop for Rover).
+At the end of the mission the vehicle will enter LOITER mode (hover in place for Copter, circle for Plane, stop for Rover).
 You can add new commands to the mission, but you will need to toggle from/back to AUTO mode to start it running again.